Bogtrotter72/Udvartana-Sports-Therapy-Clinic/README.md

 </p>
 <p>
     The mouse icon changes to a pointer when hovering on clickable items, and buttons shift up on hover and down when pressed to provide the user with positive feedback.

-    As weel as those features mentione above, the pop out navigation menu and footer navigation menu use the same animation, and overall these features should help provide the user with a sense of continuity.
+As well as those features mentioned above, the pop out navigation menu and footer navigation menu use the same animation, and overall these features should help provide the user with a sense of continuity.
 </p>
 <p>